Hooks as a Control Plane

 Start with one hook.
 Pick the failure mode that bites you most often.
 Mine was git push --force main after a rebase went sideways.
 Twenty-line bash script, exit 2 if the branch matches main|master|prod, registered as PreToolUse on Bash.
 Took ten minutes.
 Has refused three accidental force-pushes since.

-Add the second one when you hit the next failure.
-By the time you have five, you'll start seeing the pattern: every recurring "I should have caught that" is a hook that doesn't exist yet.
-Write it.
-Register it.
-Move on.
+Add the second hook when you hit the next failure.
+By five, the pattern is obvious: every recurring "I should have caught that" moment is a hook that doesn't exist yet.
+The 3,902 hooks in my cache aren't there because I'm paranoid — they're there because every plugin I installed shipped its own list of those moments.

 “A control plane you don't have to think about is the only one that actually works.”